ojus1/NotChess/README.md

 The last player with at least one piece left wins.

 ### Collaborations
 Open for Collaborations.
-Hit me up on `surya.oju@gmail.com`, open an Issue, or just connect with me on LinkedIn ['Surya Kant Sahu'](https://www.linkedin.com/in/surya-kant-oju/ "Surya Kant Sahu's LinkedIn")
+Hit me up on `surya.oju@gmail.com`, open an Issue, or just connect with me on ['LinkedIn'](https://www.linkedin.com/in/surya-kant-oju/ "Surya Kant Sahu's LinkedIn")

 ### Author
 Surya Kant Sahu